Generic selectors

 Research at the Bionics Institute into the Bionic Eye

-Bionics Institute researchers worked with collaborator on a successful clinical trial of the second-generation Australian bionic eye in 2021.
+Bionics Institute researchers worked with collaborators on a successful clinical trial of the second-generation Australian bionic eye in 2021.

 The bionic eye is an implant inserted behind the retina that is attached to a video camera built into a pair of glasses.